Toowoomba - East

 Residential development activity is slightly higher than average within Toowoomba - East when compared nationally

-The area's new building activity comprises 67.0% standalone homes and 33.0% townhouses or apartments, with a growing mix offering options across various price points.
-The current development environment is quiet and low-activity, with an estimated 489 people per dwelling approval.
+The estimated population per dwelling approval is 489 people, reflecting its quiet development environment.
 Population forecasts project Toowoomba - East to gain 561 residents by 2041.
-If current development patterns continue, new housing supply should meet demand, providing favourable conditions for buyers and potentially facilitating population growth beyond projections.
+Assuming current development patterns continue, new housing supply should meet demand, creating favourable conditions for buyers and potentially facilitating further population growth beyond projections.

 Frequently Asked Questions - Development